Differences between high school and university

 Madison Tibbits

-- Get to know your lecturers – they are your main source of academic support
+- Talk to your lecturers – they’re your go‑to for academic support

-- Take time to recharge.
-Join a club, meet people and have fun in your free time
+- Join a club, meet people and have fun in your free time

-- Use the library’s resources and learn how to cite research effectively
+- Get to know the library and learn how to cite research

-- Plan ahead – read your course outline and set your own deadlines for assignments before the actual due date
+- Plan ahead, read your course outline and set your own deadlines

-- Use a diary to plan how to approach the workload and stay on top of everything
+- Keep a diary to stay on top of everything

-- Be patient with yourself – you’re entering a new chapter, and transitioning can take time
+- Be patient with yourself – settling in takes time

 Talk to us about your study options

 Thinking about studying at AUT?
-Book a time with us to discuss your study options, learn more about uni life at AUT or perhaps even check out our campus for yourself.
+Book a time with us to talk through your options, get a feel for uni life or come and see the campus for yourself.

 Not sure what course is right for you?